JohnnyChingas/Reminders/README.md

 Reminders
 =========

-A small project to extract the reminder spinners from Google's Calender App.
+I hijacked the reminder spinners from Google's Calender App and added some extra code to KISS.

+Thanks Gooooogle!